Simon Towneley: Career

 During the Second World War, Worsthorne served in the King's Royal Rifle Corps, receiving a commission as a second lieutenant in December 1942.
 Early in 1944, he was captured near the Garigliano river in Italy and spent the remainder of the war as a PoW.

 From 1949 until 1955, he lectured in the history of music at Worcester College.
 In 1954 (under the name Simon Towneley Worsthorne) he published Venetian Opera in the 17th Century, a seminal study of the field, which played a significant role in the remarkable revival of the Venetian opera repertory in the latter 20th century.

 In Towneley's youth, Dyneley Hall in Cliviger (near Burnley), Lancashire, had been the home of his grandmother (Alice Reyntiens), but in 1952 he inherited it along with a landholding known as the Worsthorne Estate.
-This is a portion of the Towneley Estate that was divided between the three daughter's of Charles Towneley in 1885.
+This is a portion of the Towneley Estate that was divided between the three daughters of Charles Towneley in 1885.
 However it is not the part inherited by Towneley's great-grandmother.
 The Worsthorne Estate was inherited by Towneley's grandmother, in 1921, from her cousin Cosmo Gordon-Lennox.

 He was a Lancashire County Councillor between 1961 and 1964.

 Between 1969 and 1986, Towneley was the first chairman of the board at the Northern Ballet Theatre.
 And he was also a director of Granada Television from 1981 until 1992.
 He was also an important figure in the establishment of the Royal Northern College of Music in 1972, and remained a governor there for many years.